TigranNice/WebMovie/README.md

 # Recommendation system for new users

 ## Project contain 3 part:
-### 1) Data analyze and creating SVD model for recommendation system
-Making predictions for further actions
+### 1) Data analyze, creating SVD model for recommendation system and making predictions for further actions

 Libraries are used: